WorkflowAI/workflowai-py/README.md

 WorkflowAI supports a long list of models.
 The source of truth for models we support is on [workflowai.com](https://workflowai.com).
 The [Model enum](./workflowai/core/domain/model.py) is a good indication of what models are supported at the time of the sdk release, although it may be missing some models since new ones are added all the time.

-You can set the model explicitly in the agent decorator:
+You can specify the model in two ways:

+1. In the agent decorator:
 ```python
 from workflowai import Model